ykkalexx/cloud-storage-platform/Documentation/authentication-flow.md

 - Implement rate limiting on authentication endpoints to prevent brute-force attacks
 - Use HTTPS for all communications to encrypt data in transit
 - Implement multi-factor authentication for enhanced security (optional feature)

-This authentication flow provides a secure and user-friendly experience while protecting against common vulnerabilities and attack vectors.